Why it’s so difficult to bet against Canada’s marijuana boom

 While investor optimism is being fueled by estimates that there could be $6-billion in recreational sales by 2021, Canada and its provinces are still working out the details of how they will regulate, tax and distribute the products, and some publicly traded companies have yet to make a sale.
 Some analysts are skeptical about their demand projections.

 But an investor willing to bet those risks will eventually bring down the value of the stocks would have to pay a high price.
-The annual interest rate to short Aurora, Aphria or MedReleaf is upward of 20 per cent, said Chris Damas, editor of the BCMI Cannabis Report.
+The annual interest rate to short Aurora, Aphria or MedReleaf is upward of 20 percent, said Chris Damas, editor of the BCMI Cannabis Report.

 The problem is most of the Canadian marijuana stocks are small to microcap companies held by small retail investors who don't have margin accounts for short trades, said Ihor Dusaniwsky, head of predictive analytics at S3 Partners in New York.
 The higher loan fee means there's almost no stock left to short, and some investors who have taken short positions in the market have lost money, he said.